scottish-pl-institute/spls/meetings/2025/december/index.md

 * Malin Altenmüller (University of Edinburgh)
 * Yukang Xie (Heriot-Watt University)
 * Philippa Cowderoy
+* Emma Tye (University of Strathclyde)
+* Ross Horne (University of Strathclyde)

 and some people who prefer not to be listed here.
-(Last updated: 29 October 2025)
+(Last updated: 4 November 2025)

 ### COVID Information